s-sreedhar/react-todo-app/README.md

 ## Starter files

-You can clone the project and git checkout to `starter-files` branch.
+You can clone the project using git

 ## Getting Started